1 Pedro 1:1

 but with precious blood, as of a lamb unblemished and spotless, the blood of Christ.

-(a) Precious blood.
-You were ransomed with the most valuable substance in the universe – the precious blood of Christ.
+(uma) Precious blood.
+You were ransomed with the most valuable substance in the universe – the precious blood of God’s only Son.

 (b) As of a lamb.
-Jesus is the Lamb of God who took away the sin of the world; see entry for John 1:29.
+Jesus is the Lamb of God who took away the sin of the world; see entrada for John 1:29.

 (c) Unblemished and spotless.
 In the old covenant, a sinner had to sacrifice a lamb that was without blemish (Ex.
 12:5).
 But in the new covenant, we have been eternally redeemed by the superior sacrifice of the sinless Son of God (1 Pet.
 2:22).